Trump Impeachment Could Be Used By Allies To Help Increase His Chances Of Re-Election, ‘CNN’ Reports

 Despite how CNN‘s sources hinted that Donald Trump’s potential impeachment could be instrumental in helping him get re-elected next year, the outlet pointed out that this is not a unanimous sentiment among the president’s allies.

-One unnamed campaign adviser told CNN that it’s still too early to determine whether Trump would be able to benefit from impeachment proceedings, as the fact the Mueller report has not yet been released makes it hard to predict what the Democrats could bring up as grounds for impeachment.
+One unnamed campaign adviser told CNN that it’s still too early to determine whether Trump would be able to benefit from impeachment proceedings, as the fact that the Mueller report has not yet been released makes it hard to predict what the Democrats could bring up as grounds for impeachment.
 This same adviser, however, warned that Democratic-led proceedings could turn out to be counterproductive in the event lawmakers try to impeach Trump based on something that isn’t generally considered a “serious enough offense.”

 In addition, another Trump campaign official maintained that Republican voters wouldn’t need Trump to be impeached in order to be motivated to vote for him in the 2020 presidential election.
 As cited by CNN, the official insisted that Trump’s base is “energized” regardless whether he gets impeached or not.